cityofaustin/odd/_jobs/positions/lead-django-developer.md

 is_fellow: true
 lever_link: https://airtable.com/shryl0VLVD5uAUend
 position: 10
-lede_markdown: We’re looking for skilled manager and mentor to lead engineering practices for City of Austin’s Design, Technology, and Innovation Fellows program.
+lede_markdown: We’re looking for skilled manager and mentor to lead engineering practices for City of Austin’s Office of Design and Delivery.
 ---

 ## Overview